edelgado/webform_remote_post/README.txt

 Webform Remote Post works by POSTing form submissions to any arbitrary URL, presumably, an application or script that will use the form data and perform further processing of it.
-It respects the form's validation and wil only send submissions that passed validation and are no longer in a draft state.
+It respects the form's validation and will only send submissions that passed validation and are no longer in a draft state.
 Multiple remote posts can be setup for each individual form, allowing for the submission of data to multiple systems at once.